EXPOSITION: Chapter 3:1-31

 In v.
 9-20 he shifts the focus from the Jews back to all humankind, demonstrating their individual and universal sinfulness from the OT.

-In v.21-31 the apostle arrives at the epicentre of his epistle and, thus, the Gospel, and indeed, the whole biblical revelation.
+In v.21-31 the apostle arrives at the covenant foundation of his Gospel and, indeed, the whole biblical revelation.
 Having established the problem – universal sin and judgement – he now proceeds to the solution, God’s justice and justification in Christ by faith alone.
+Covenant status is now restored.

 3:1-8: The Justice of God & the Judgement of the Jews